June 18, 2019

 My Top 4 Considerations When Buying Food

 Ever confused how to shop for healthy food?
 It can be seriously tough to navigate through all the BS claims, to actually end up confident about what’s in your cart!
-Not to mention the never- ending, confusing nutrition controversy over meat, dairy, organic, GMO, sugar, etc. In this post, I will tell you exactly how I shop and my top 3 considerations when buying food.
+Not to mention the never- ending nutrition controversy over meat, dairy, organic, GMO, sugar, etc. In this post, I will tell you exactly how I shop and my top 4 considerations when buying food.

-The false and misleading claims found on food packaging and commercials, are shocking.
+The false and misleading claims found on food packaging and commercials are shocking.
 It angers me because these companies are taking advantage of consumers, who otherwise have no idea.
-The sad truth is, most food and supplement companies have one interest, which is taking your money.
+The sad truth is most food and supplement companies have one interest, which is taking your money.
 They don’t care about what’s good or bad for you.
 It’s a win-win for them, if you think a convenient product is good for you and it tastes good.
-Being well informed is important to ensure you are actually getting good food, and you’re supporting companies and businesses that are providing a good quality product.
+Being well informed is important to ensure you are consuming what you think you are.

 Here are the top 4 things I look at when I’m grocery shopping, in order of importance: